Stochastic Control Representations for Penalized Backward Stochastic Differential Equations: Introduction

-The subscript $T_1$ in $\mathcal{R}_{T_1}{(t,\lambda)}$ represents the smallest stopping time that is allowed to choose, and the bracket term $(t,\lambda)$ represents the parameter set of the underlying filtration $\mathbb{G}^{(t,\lambda)}$.
-There are two new features of the above optimal stopping time problem (\ref{OptimalStopping2}): First, there is a control constraint in the sense that only stopping at Poisson arrival times is allowed; Secondly, the player is not allowed to stop at the initial staring time $T_0=t$.
-Also notice that the above representation result is static in the sense that the solution $Y^{\lambda}$ at different times $t$ will have the optimal stopping representations with different parameter sets $(t,\lambda)$.
-In other words, if we fix the parameter set $(t,\lambda)$ and move time forwards to some $s>t$, the value $y^{(t,\lambda)}_s$ is not necessarily $Y^{\lambda}_s$, because $y^{(t,\lambda)}_s\in\mathcal{G}_s^{(t,\lambda)}$ includes the information of jumps.
-Finally, by the convergence (\ref{Convergence}) and Theorem \ref{Theorem}, the two values given in (\ref{OptimalStopping1}) and (\ref{OptimalStopping2}) are related by
+There are two new features of the optimal stopping time problem (\ref{OptimalStopping2}): First, there is a control constraint in the sense that only stopping at Poisson arrival times is allowed; Secondly, the player is not allowed to stop at the initial starting time $t$.
+By the convergence (\ref{Convergence}) and Theorem \ref{Theorem}, the values of the two optimal stopping time problems (\ref{OptimalStopping1}) and (\ref{OptimalStopping2}) are related by